Salomonik/Code-Institute-Project-1/README.md

 Banner and Gallery pictures are sourced from:
 - [https://wallpapers.com/one-piece](https://wallpapers.com/one-piece)
-  * credits go to rich.gillespie, young27, belonging, ryan.furtado, yflz0808, tos2941, selekova_460, goober.
+  * credits goes to rich.gillespie, young27, belonging, ryan.furtado, yflz0808, tos2941, selekova_460, goober.

 Media pictures are sourced from:
 - [https://www.amazon.co.uk/](https://www.amazon.co.uk/)

 Map picture is sourced from:
 - [Reddit](https://www.reddit.com/r/OnePiece/comments/em8vjl/oc_one_piece_world_map_more_in_the_comments/)
-  * credits go to OP
+  * credits goes to OP

 ## Acknowledgments
 Antonio R. - my mentor for giving me tips how to do it properly. <br><br>